-Join us for Fish 2.0's South Atlantic track if you are a seafood business interested in growing by meeting investors and new trade partners, or an investor or industry leader interested in the latest innovations in seafood.
+The Fish 2.0 South Atlantic track is for seafood business interested in growing by meeting investors and new partners, or investors or industry leaders interested in the latest innovations in seafood

 1. To be eligible, all businesses in this track must either

 - Utilize or benefit a fishery resources or supply chain related to the South Atlantic region of the United States (Maryland, Virginia, North Carolina, South Carolina, Georgia, and the Atlantic Coast of Florida)